phelluy/trsltx/README.md

 trsltx -i test/simple_fr.tex -o test/simple_de.tex
 ```

-The translation is completed using a Large Language Model (LLM) and may contain some LaTeX errors.
+The translation is completed using a Large Language Model (LLM) available on the Texsynth server.
+It may contain some LaTeX errors.
 Therefore, it is essential to review and manually correct the translated code as necessary.

+`trsltx` uses a unique feature of the Textsynth API, which allows the possibility to use a formal BNF grammar to constraint the generated output.

 The original LaTeX file has to be split in not too long chunks by using markers
 `%trsltx-split` in the .tex file on  single lines. `trsltx` will complain if a chunk
 is too long.

+The syntax of each fragment is analysed using a lightweight parser.
+A special grammar is generated for each fragment, which encourages the LLM to stick to the original text.
+This discourages invented labels, references or citations.
+In addition, LaTeX commands that are not in the original text are less likely to be generated.

 It is also possible to mark a region that should not be translated with the markers
 `%trsltx-begin-ignore` and `%trsltx-end-ignore` on single lines.
 Ignored regions should not contain